Healthy Coconut Recipes: A Taste of the Tropics

 You can also use other sticky substitutes to bind the coconut flour together.
 One great idea is to use raw honey, as it will act as a sweetener as well as a binding agent.
 Chia or flax seeds, xanthan gum, and guar gum can also work, as they can develop an egg-like consistency when mixed with water.
 Here’s one great idea: soak a tablespoon of ground flax seed in three tablespoons of water.
 This can be used as a substitute for one egg.

 To add a richer coconut flavor to your baked goods, use coconut oil as shortening instead of butter or margarine.
 Its light flavor is perfect, especially if you’re making coconut cake or coconut cream pie crust.

 Start Making Your Own Coconut Recipes at Home

 Don’t miss out on the health-promoting benefits of coconut.
 To get you started on adding this healthful food to your daily meals, I advise using coconut flour in place of wheat flour for your next batch of pancakes, cookies, or muffins – a guilt- and gluten-free treat that you and your family will love.

-My Certified Organic Coconut Flour (2.2 lbs. per bag) comes from coconuts grown in the beautiful and pristine islands of the Philippines.
+My Wilderness Family Naturals Coconut Fiber Flour (2.2 lbs. per bag) comes from coconuts grown in the beautiful and pristine islands of the Philippines.
 The fresh, organic coconut meat is dried, defatted, and then finely ground, producing a high-quality product that’s similar to wheat flour in texture.

 Don't be left out of the coconut craze!
 Try my Coconut Flour today and get started on making healthful, gluten-free dishes right in your kitchen.